 10 Standard Fire Orders

 The orders are arranged according to their importance and grouped in a logical sequence.
 Review and consider Standard Fire Orders as a part of every shift.

-- Did you receive or request adequate weather briefing, current and predicted fire behavior, wind direction, predicted humidity, fuel moisture, local factors?
+- Did you receive or request an adequate weather briefing, current and predicted fire behavior, wind direction, predicted humidity, fuel moisture, and/or local factors?

 - Do you have a map of the fire?
 Are topography, type of fuels, direction of the spread defined?

 - Fire behavior group deals with what the firefighter will encounter - weather, fire status, fire behavior.